 Anger is a terrible bully that has a way of muscling out all your other feelings.
 You get angry partly as a defence (maybe not even consciously) to blot out the other more painful emotions – the ones that you’re really feeling.
 Counselling is an excellent means of uncovering this deeper pain and processing it in a more healthy way than anger.
 It can highlight other, more constructive, ways of expressing the hurt.

-The first stage is feeling anger, then thinking anger, then expressing anger and lastly acting anger.
+The first stage is feeling anger, then thinking of anger, then expressing anger and lastly acting anger.
 The healthiest of these is expressing anger.
-Acting it (through insults, threats, sulks, resentments, physical attacks etc) is destructive, feeling it but not expressing it (or not even realising you feel it) is repressive, and thinking about it but not expressing it can turn to obsession and cause you great stress or unhappiness...
+Acting it (through insults, threats, sulks, resentments, physical attacks etc) is destructive.
+Feeling it but not expressing it (or not even realising you feel it) is repressive.
+Thinking about it but not expressing it can turn to obsession and cause you great stress or unhappiness.

 One way of thinking about your anger when you express it is to make sure that people you love and care about know that you have a problem with a certain behaviour and not them.
 If you let your anger about one issue spill out into a four-letter word general character assassination, then that is very likely to be much more damaging than whatever they did to annoy you in the first place.

 In my experience, possibly the best way of dealing with anger is to become aware of it in the moment when you feel it – it’s a light-bulb moment: “Ah, I feel angry.
 Right, I usually do X. I’m not going to because that leads to bigger trouble.
 I’m going to do Y.” Even people in the habit of rage and red mist can still use this – it’s about practice.
 You won’t always get it right, but you can improve a lot.